What is influencer marketing? Complete guide for 2025

 What is influencer marketing?

-Influencer marketing is a strategy where brands partner with individuals who have built engaged audiences to promote products or services.
-It leverages the trust and credibility these influencers have established with their followers to generate awareness, engagement, and conversions.
+Influencer marketing is a strategy where businesses and creators partner with content creators who have built engaged audiences.
+Instead of interrupting people with ads, it leverages the trust these creators have already established with their followers.

 How does influencer marketing work?